FREQUENTLY ASKED QUESTIONS

 Does Serve Moses Lake help with any need?

 For walk-in clients we can provide a sack lunch, hygiene kit or blessing bag with a small supply of homeless items.
 No scheduled appointment is necessary for this service.
+We also have warm weather clothing for the homeless community.

 Does Serve Moses Lake get government funding?